On this page:

 - conduct or representations about employment matters

-- supply of goods or services by the information provider
+- supply of products or services by the information provider

 - publication of advertisements.